PerimeterX/px-mobile-sdk-demo-app/README.md

 4. iOS:
 	1. In the iOS root directory, run `pod install`.
 	2. Open the project with Xcode (`HUMAN_Demo.xcworkspace`).
-	3. Run the app
+	3. Run the app.
 5. Android:
 	1. Open the project with Android Studio.
-	2. Run the app
+	2. Run the app.

 ### Flutter Demo App
 1. Download the demo app.
 2. Open Terminal.
 3. In ios directory, run `pod install`.
-4. In the root directory, run `flutter run`.
+4. In the root directory, run the app by using `flutter run`.